If you're here, you either suspect, or you've just found out that, you're having a twin pregnancy.

 Second, because you're carrying two babies, as well as being born premature, there's a good chance that they're going to be born slightly smaller and lighter than single babies.
 But the good news is that in the vast majority of circumstances, this causes absolutely no problems.

 Lastly, and unfortunately, is possible complications.
-The reality of twin births is that there is a lot more that can go wrong, and that certain types of twins can have significant problems that can cause issues during your pregnancy.
+The reality of twin births is that there is a lot more that can go wrong, and that certain types can have significant problems that can cause issues during your pregnancy.

 Your doctor should tell you anything you need to know specific to your pregnancy, so if he doesn't mention any extra risks, it's best not to worry.
 More stress is the last thing you need right now.